sfigg/commercialization-public/customize/enterprise/uwfexclusions.md

 When you deploy a Windows 10 Enterprise image with UWF on a VHD boot disk, you can protect the volume that contains the VHD file by adding a file exclusion for the VHD file before enabling UWF and protecting the volume.

-To add a file exclusion for the VHD file, at an administrator command prompt, type the following:
+To add a file exclusion for the VHD file at an administrator command prompt:

 ```cmd
 uwfmgr.exe file add-exclusion <drive containing VHD file>:\<path to VHD file>\<VHD file name>.vhd